GAA/GPA Footballer of the Year

 The Gaelic Athletic Association & Gaelic Player's Association All Stars Footballer of the Year — known for sponsorship reasons as the PwC GAA/GPA Footballer of the Year — is a Gaelic football award.
 It is presented annually to the footballer who performed outstandingly in that year's All-Ireland Senior Football Championship.

 History

 Created in 1995, the award is part of the All Stars Awards, which selects a "fantasy team", comprising the best players from that year's All-Ireland Senior Football Championship.
 Voting for the award is undertaken by a select group of journalists from television and the print media.

-Winners listed by year

-Bold denotes a player still active at inter-county level.